suesCL/Demo/CatClickerDemo/README.md

 It uses vanilla JavaScript such as event listeners and DOM manipulation to process and store user input and subsequently display new content to the user.

 ## Challenges:
-1. The user input from the form cannot update page content.
-For example, the admin feature could not change the cat name, image source or number of clicks.
-When clicking save button, the page will refresh to the default page.
+The admin feature could not change the cat name, image source or number because there is database to persist the user input data.
+When page refreshes, user input data are lost.
-2. New content cannot remain retrievable/viewable after a screen refresh.
-The page will reset to the default content.

 ## Implementatioin:
 * Model view controller: